scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 Encryption as a Service: Example Application
 -------------------------

 We will demonstrate EEAS with an example application hosted on the Vault server.
+It leverages the Azure Mysql database we deployed in the first part of the day.

 We need to make some config file changes, and start the application.
 Using our SSH connection:
 ```bash
 hashicorp@ehron:~$ cd transit-app-example/backend/
 hashicorp@ehron:~/transit-app-example/backend$ nano/vim config.ini